Mincy leads Presbyterian against Wofford after 28-point game - WTOP News

 Clinton, South Carolina; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Presbyterian plays Wofford after Kory Mincy scored 28 points in Presbyterian’s 81-72 loss to the NC State Wolfpack.
+BOTTOM LINE: Presbyterian faces Wofford after Kory Mincy scored 28 points in Presbyterian’s 81-72 loss to the NC State Wolfpack.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.